fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution-requirements.rst

 """""""""""""""""

 To guarantee the utmost security, the cryptographic keys associated with a Wallet Instance (e.g., used to generate the Wallet Attestation) MUST be securely generated and stored within the Wallet Secure Cryptographic Device (WSCD).
-This ensures that only the User can access these keys, thus preventing unauthorized usage or tampering.
+Only the legitimate User can access the private cryptographic keys, preventing unauthorized usage or tampering.
 The WSCD MAY be implemented using at least one of the approaches listed below:

 - **Local Internal WSCD**: The WSCD relies entirely on the device's native cryptographic hardware, such as the Secure Enclave on iOS, or the Trusted Execution Environment (TEE) and Strongbox on Android.
 - **Local External WSCD**: The WSCD is hardware external to the User's device, such as a smart card compliant with *GlobalPlatform* and supporting *JavaCard*.